jasonbuechler/software-hax-etc/mediawiki-in-freenas-jail.md

-# Demystifying mediawiki installation (FreeNAS12-based jail install)
+# Demystifying mediawiki installation
-#### (or most any *nix system: only the first group of steps is jail-specific)
 #### Installing and configuring an *\*AMP* stack "by hand" isn't complex if you are willing to give it a try

-First, use the FreeNAS jail manager to create a new jail with automatic DHCP.<br>
-Then, again use FreeNAS jail manager to open a shell into the brand new jail.<br>
+This document specifically uses a FreeNAS12-based jail install... but outside of idiosyncrasies that exist in different \*nix systems, the following directions are pretty generic.

+By "idiosyncrasies", I mean whatever isn't identical to a new, stock FreeNAS jail.
+Among other things, this probably means your command-line interface shell (`csh` vs `bash` vs ...), your package manager (`pkg` vs `apt` vs `yum` vs ...), and the individual packages available to your system's package manager.
+(One very notable example is that mediawiki+php come as one convenient bundle in the pkg ecosystem... so if you're working with redhat, for example, you might have to download/wget/git-clone mediawiki to your system and check its requirements for the necessary PHP version, which you would then install separately through your package manager.)

+In the first section below, I assume you've just used the FreeNAS jail manager to create a new jail (with automatic DHCP) and then used the jail-manager to open a console-shell into the brand new jail.
+Since that console can be annoying to use (control-w and copy/paste in particular) my first step is enabling the SSH service and allowing 'root' to connect.

 ---
 ### Basic config for a new FreeBSD/FreeNAS jail